Tararua Tramping Club

 How fit do you need to be?

 The last one of these weekends is always good value.
-This is the one where you get to plan and "execute" a full weekend trip (in small teams) visiting a series of map references given to you by an instructor.
+This is the one where you, as part of a small group, get to plan and "execute" a full weekend trip.

-If you think you might be interested in taking part in the next course turn up on new members' evening, Tuesday 28th January 2014 at 7:30pm for 8pm at the clubrooms, when we will be taking enrolments (bring your $85 course fee).
+If you think you might be interested in taking part in the next course turn up on new members' evening, Tuesday 27 January 2015 at 7:30pm for 8pm at the clubrooms, when we will be taking enrolments (bring your $125 course fee). change cost at top of page please

 If you want to find out more about it - whether or not you are a club member - just contact Ann Matthews -> mailto:ttc-bushcraft [snail] ttc [period] org [period] nz?Subject=Query%20from%20TTC%20website on 06 368 2283 (or Alan Wright -> mailto:ttc-sales [snail] ttc [period] org [period] nz?Subject=Query%20from%20TTC%20website on (04) 479 2566 from January 20th to February 9th).